--> Palm Springs Celebrates Pride Throughout the Year - Visit Palm Springs tag-img

 Pride Comes to Palm Springs

-In 1986, a modest soiree at the Riviera ballroom (now Margaritaville Palm Springs) comprised the entirety of Pride.
-Local performers basked in the glow of a dinner party atmosphere, but it would be six more years for the revelry to spill into the streets.
+In 1986, a soiree at the Riviera ballroom (now Margaritaville Palm Springs) comprised Pride.
+Local performers basked in the glow of a dinner party atmosphere, but it would be six more years before the revelry spilled into the streets.

 Eartha Kitt Entertaining at 1989 Pride